MAK-9/DinoRun/README.md

 # DinoRun
-This game is inspired by google chrome dino game.
+This an android game is inspired by google chrome dino game.
 All assets made by me.

 # How to play